 The people of Harmony of Hope volunteer their time at this brand new cafe, The Coal Bucket Coffee Shop, and provide the community the same space to bond.
 Their small venture is picking up and now also promotes art, music, and Appalachian culture, not to mention sponsoring their local football team as an “ice-cream partner!”

-With no staff to pay and on volunteer time, The Coal Bucket Coffee Shop has been able to create such an impact within two weeks of opening up.
-That’s the power of mobilizing and bringing a community together for a cause.
+With no staff to pay and no volunteer time, The Coal Bucket Coffee Shop has been able to create such an impact within two weeks of opening up.
+That’s the power of mobilizing and bringing a community together for a cause– a testament to effective organizing strategies.

 Whether it is boosting the local community, bringing in critical legislative changes, or lobbying for a cause close to your heart, community organizing is a robust enterprise.
 This article covers community organizing strategies you can adopt to create the impact a small coffee shop in an Ontario neighborhood did.